kamnxt/campuscircle/README.md

 This is a simple client for getting the calendar from the _NS Solutions CampusSquare_ portal (aka _Loyola_ at Sophia University, _TWINS_ at Tsukuba University...) and outputting them in a nicer and more modern format.

+Note: I have stopped developing this as I no longer need this or have a way to test this, since I have finished my exchange semester at a university using this.

 ## Why?

 I got tired of having to log in _every single time_ I wanted to check my schedule.
 Also, CampusSquare is kind of slow, so loading it, logging in and then finding my schedule would take a moment.